atiwari3bu/How-google-does-Machine-Learning/README.md

 # How-google-does-Machine-Learning

-Module 1 - Question 1 answer is The ML dataset was improperly created and not the answer that is marked.
+Kindly ignore the answer marked for module 1, quiz 1.
+The correct answer is d) The ML dataset was improperly created.